KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 -   **CloudFront:** AWS's **Content Delivery Network (CDN)**.
 It caches your content (videos, images, APIs) in edge locations around the world, closer to your users, which significantly reduces latency.
     -   **Geo-restriction:** A CloudFront feature that allows you to block or allow users from specific countries from accessing your content.
--   **AWS Direct Connect:** A dedicated, private physical network connection between your on--premises data center and AWS.
-It provides higher bandwidth, a more consistent network experience, and increased security compared to a standard VPN connection over the internet.
+-   **AWS Direct Connect:** A dedicated, private fiber optic network connection between your on-premises data center and AWS.
+Unlike a standard internet connection, this is not a shared line; it provides a more consistent, high-bandwidth, and secure network experience compared to a standard VPN over the internet.

 ### 📊 7.
 Monitoring & Pricing